timb-machine-mirrors/pfuntner-toys/doc/indent.md

 I often use this script inside `vi` to indent a portion of code:

 #### Before running command
+Note the command at the bottom of the screen.
 ![indent vi "before" example](images/indent-vi-example-before.png)

 #### After running command